mtw/mtw.github.io/Pelican/content/blog/2015-08-12-general-and-miRNA-mediated-mrna-degradation-occurs-on-ribosome-complexes-in-drosophila-cells.rst

 ############################################################################################

 :date: 2015-08-12
-:modified: 2022-09-27
+:modified: 2022-10-14
 :tags: NGS
 :category: publications
 :slug: general-and-miRNA-mediated-mrna-degradation-occurs-on-ribosome-complexes-in-drosophila-cells
 :author: mtw
-:summary: mRNA degradation in Drosophila cells
+:summary: In this study we show that mRNA degradation occurs on ribosome complexes in Drosophila cells
 :title: mRNA degradation occurs on ribosome complexes in Drosophila cells
 :description: In this study we show that mRNA degradation occurs on ribosome complexes in Drosophila cells